Hanra-s-work/rtype/COMMIT_CONVENTION.md

 ## Commit Message Convention

-Each commit message must follow the format:
+Each commit message must follow one of the two formats below:

-`infinitive verb: <concise description>`
+- `lowecase infinitive verb: <concise description>`
+- `[uppercase infinitive verb] <concise description>`

+Additional details about the commit sections:

 - **Prefix**: The commit message should always begin with an action verb in its infinitive form.
 The verb should describe the type of change being made.
 - **Description**: After the verb, provide a brief description of what has been done in that commit.
 Avoid past tense or gerunds (form of a verb that ends in "-ing" and functions as a noun in a sentence).